johnathan-coe/Quinzical/README.md

 # Quinzical

-Quinzical is a quiz game written in Java.
+Quinzical is a New Zealand focused quiz game written in Java targeted towards Young Adults (18 - 25 year olds) who wish to improve their knowledge of New Zealand by learning NZ trivia.

 [Read the instructions here.](wiki/docs/README.md)